bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-11-18-predestination.md

 Christopher Sommers _(Mr Miller)_
 Kuni Kashimoto _(Dr Fujimoto)_

 Australia-USA 2013©
 97 mins
 Digital

 The screening on Sat 18 Nov will be introduced by James and Matt from the Journey Through Sci-Fi podcast
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MTU5MTYzMV19
+eyJoaXN0b3J5IjpbLTk5MTExOTc1MV19
 -->